-B. Provide an explanation as to how the proposed degree programs and courses will be affiliated with similar programs offered on the central campus and/or
+B. Provide an explanation as to how the proposed degree programs and courses will be affiliated with similar programs offered on the central campus and/or other educational sites of the university.

-For consideration and approval in concept by the UCF Board of Trustees, January 29, 2015. other educational sites of the university.
 Will they be independent or an extension of existing programs?
 (Please see BOG regulation 8.011 (5))